-GR/IR is the SAP process designed to perform the three-way match – purchase order, material receipt, and vendor invoice.
-It uses a clearing account to record the offset of the goods receipt and invoice receipt postings.
-Once fully processed the postings in the clearing account will balance.
+GR/IR is the SAP process to perform the three-way match – purchase order, material receipt, and vendor invoice.
+You use a clearing account to record the offset of the goods receipt (GR) and invoice receipt (IR) postings.
+Once fully processed, the postings in the clearing account balance.

-When postings Goods Receipts, the price variance is based on the PO price, unless Invoice Receipt has already been posted, then it is based on actual price paid.
-If Invoice Receipt has already been posted, the Goods Receipt will be based on the Invoice Receipt up to the quality of the IR, after that is will use the PO price again.
+When posting GR, the price variance is based on the PO price, unless IR has already been posted, then it is based on actual price paid.
+If IR has already been posted, the GR will be based on the IR up to the quantity of the IR, after that is will use the PO price again.

-After all postings have been recorded to a Purchase Order Line Item, the net PPV posted will be the difference between the actual price paid and the standard cost of the material.
+After all postings to a PO line item, the net PPV posted will be the difference between the actual price paid and the standard cost of the material.

 General Ledger Account Determination

 G/L Accounts are defined with MM Account Determination IMG Transaction OBYC / Table T030.

 Attributes include Valuation Class, as defined in the material master Accounting 1 view.

 Price Variance Accounts are defined with Transaction PRD.

 You can restate balances in these G/L accounts as inventory or payables at month end with transaction F.19.
 The accounts are defined in table T030U and set with configuration transaction OBYP.

 For materials purchased in a foreign currency, you can map variance due to exchange rate difference to a different G/L account with configuration in IMG menu path: Material Management > Logistic Invoice Verification > Incoming Invoice > Configure How Exchange Rate Differences are Treated.